What is a variable star?

 Variable stars aren’t rare or unusual.
-By the year 2020, astronomers had identified more than 2 million variable stars, mostly in our galaxy.
+According to the American Association of Variable Star Observers (AAVSO), astronomers had identified more than 1 million variable stars.
 It’s not uncommon for amateur astronomers to make interesting and useful scientific discoveries about variable stars.
 You might wish to join them!

 Most stars have at least some variation in luminosity: our own sun, for example, varies in brightness by a small amount (about 1%) over the course of its 11-year cycle.
 But unless the fluctuation is large enough to be seen from Earth, the star isn’t classified as variable.

 The changes in brightness of variable stars aren’t generally noticeable to the unaided eye, even if the brightness does change over short timescales (say, hours).
-To observe most variable stars, you need to monitor star brightnesses carefully over extended periods of time.
+To observe most variable stars, you need to monitor the brightness of the star carefully over extended periods of time.
 But there are examples of stars whose brightness has noticeably faded, over short timescales.